 This is nothing more important for the future of our country than youth sports and the people that coach them.
 In no other setting do we see such a diverse group of people working together to achieve a common goal.
 As guardians of youth sports, we must make sure we use it for the development of our young people remains the primary goal of youth sports and we do not cave to the media pressure to turn youth sports into entertainment.

-Written for children ages three to five, Kevin wrote The Hometown All-Stars as a “bedtime story” to get kids interested in the national pastime again.
-His goal in writing this book was to get kids out of the house and onto the field – “ less screen, greener.”
+Written for children ages three to five, Kevin wrote The Hometown All Stars as a bedtime story to get kids interested in the national pastime again.
+His goal in writing these books was to get kids out of the house and onto the field – “less screen, more green.”
 He believes in the valuable lessons that children learn from playing the game: teamwork, discipline, strategy, and thinking before they act.
-In addition, he wants to bring back the joy of being outdoors and playing, that kids in recent years have lost.
+In addition, he wants to bring back the joy of being outdoors and playing — something that kids in recent years have lost.

 An engineer by education, Kevin gave up the corporate life to move back to his hometown to carry on the family business and become the local butcher and a dad.
 He has found more happiness becoming a baseball coach than he ever had before.
-He hopes to pass the excitement of the game to other children with The Hometown All-Stars book series.
-Nick’s Very First Day of Baseball was his first book of the series.
+He hopes to pass the excitement of the game to other children with The Hometown All Stars book series.